View Document Text

 Investment Recommendations Involving a Material Financial Interest and Conflicts of Interest

-Neither our firm or any related person is authorized to recommend to a client or effect a transaction for a client, involving
+Neither our firm or any related person is authorized to recommend to a client or effect a transaction for a client,

-underwriter, adviser to the issuer, etc.
+capacity as an underwriter, adviser to the issuer, etc.

 Advisory Firm Purchase of Same Securities Recommended to Clients and Conflicts of Interest

-Our firm and its “related persons” may buy or sell securities similar to, or different from, those we recommend to clients
+Our firm and its “related persons” may buy or sell securities similar to, or different from, those we recommend to

-Any exceptions or trading pre-clearance must be approved by the firm principal in advance of the transaction in an
+securities transactions.
+Any exceptions or trading pre-clearance must be approved by the firm principal in advance

-account, and we maintain the required personal securities transaction records per regulation.
+of the transaction in an account, and we maintain the required personal securities transaction records per

 Trading Securities At/Around the Same Time as Client’s Securities

-There are instances where an IAR will recommend to investment advisory clients or prospective clients the purchase or
+There are instances where an IAR will recommend to investment advisory clients or prospective clients the

-the affiliated and client accounts will share execution costs equally.
-Completed trade orders will be allocated according to
+in such circumstances, the affiliated and client accounts will share execution costs equally.
+Completed trade

-the instructions from the initial trade order.
-Partially filled trade orders will be allocated on a pro-rata basis.
-Any
+orders will be allocated according to the instructions from the initial trade order.
+Partially filled trade orders will

-exceptions will be explained in the trade order.
+be allocated on a pro-rata basis.
+Any exceptions will be explained in the trade order.

 Investment Advice Relating to Retirement Accounts

-When we provide investment advice to you regarding your retirement plan account or individual retirement account, we
+When we provide investment advice to you regarding your retirement plan account or individual retirement

-Code, as applicable, which are laws governing retirement accounts.
-The way we make money creates some conflicts with
+the Internal Revenue Code, as applicable, which are laws governing retirement accounts.
+The way we make

-your interests, so we operate under a special rule that requires us to act in your best interest and not put our interest ahead
+money creates some conflicts with your interests, so we operate under a special rule that requires us to act in your

-of yours.
+best interest and not put our interest ahead of yours.
 Under this special rule’s provisions, we must:

 ● Meet a professional standard of care when making investment recommendations (give prudent